 Brain tumors occur when abnormal cells form inside the brain.
 There are many types of brain tumors, including malignant and benign brain tumors.

-So, what are the symptoms of a brain tumor, besides headaches, what other symptoms are there?
+So, what are the symptoms of a brain tumor, besides headaches?
+What other symptoms are there?
 Below are 6 warning signs of a brain tumor.

-1. Persistent headache
+1. Persistent headaches appear.

 2. Symptoms of vomiting and nausea